 ****Please also budget for the cost of a passport (if you don’t already have one) and a visa ($30).

 Bethel, PA - We Are Able Companions(10* participants)$385

 Join the We Are Able workcamp, a workcamp for intellectually disabled youth and young adults.
 Participants serve as companions to the We Are Able workcampers as they serve at food banks and distribution centers in and around Hershey, PA.
 Have fun building relationships with the We Are Able participants, helping to care for their needs, and serving side by side with them.

 *Some experience with intellectually disabled people is preferred.

 We Are Able

-Recognizing that everyone has gifts to share, this workcamp gives youth and young adults with intellectual disabilities an opportunity to serve at food banks and distribution centers in the Fox River Valley of Northern Illinois.
+Recognizing that everyone has gifts to share, this workcamp gives youth and young adults with intellectual disabilities an opportunity to serve at food banks and distribution centers in and around Hershey, PA.
 Workcamp participants will serve together to sort, repackage, and distribute food through several organizations in the area.
-There will also be fun recreational outings which may include a bowling night, attending a concert or movie, or visiting a nature center.
-Join us in one of the best weeks of the summer!
+Camp Swatara will host this workcamp, where participants will get to enjoy the beauty of the surrounding mountains from the comfort of the newly renovated West Retreat center.
+Fun recreational outings may include a bowling night and visiting Hershey Park’s Chocolate World.
+Join us for one of the best weeks of the summer!